 Self-Control: Its Kingship and Majesty by William George Jordan

-The turn of the 20th century was the golden age of personal development books.
-In contrast to the self-help books of today, which are filled with flattering, empty, cliche platitudes, they’re direct, masterfully written, and full of profound and challenging insights that center on the development of good character.
-Even in this golden age, one author stands supreme: William George Jordan.
-His Self-Control: Its Kingship and Majesty has been the source of many of our most popular manvotionals, and is full of beautifully written wisdom on self-reliance, calmness, gratitude, and more.
+Vintage self-help books > modern self-help books.
+In contrast to the self-help books of today, which are often filled with flattering, empty, cliche platitudes, older self-help books are direct, masterfully written, and full of profound and challenging insights that center on the development of good character.
+Amongst the many worthy authors of self-help’s golden age, one author stands supreme: William George Jordan.
+His Self-Control: Its Kingship and Majesty has been the source of many of our most popular manvotionals and is full of beautifully written wisdom on self-reliance, calmness, gratitude, and more.